linl33/bohemia/misc/gps_tracking/guide_gps_tracking_test.md

   - Megan: `611`
   - Joe 2: `612`
   - Joe 3: `613`
-- Set the address of the server URL: `bohemia.fun`
+- Set the address of the server URL: `http://bohemia.fun`
 - Set the Frequency field to: `60`
 - Set location accuracy to: `high`
 - Do not change the Distance or Angles fields